hyperledger/indy-hipe/text/cross-domain-messaging/README.md

 ### Messages are Private

-Agent Messages sent from a Sender to a Receiver are required to be private.
-That is, the Sender will encrypt the message with a public key for the Receiver.
-Any agent in between the Sender and Receiver will know only to whom the message is intended (by DID and possibly key within the DID), not anything about the message.
+Agent Messages sent from a Sender to a Receiver SHOULD be private.
+That is, the Sender SHOULD encrypt the message with a public key for the Receiver.
+Any agent in between the Sender and Receiver will know only to whom the message is intended (by DID and possibly keyname within the DID), not anything about the message.

 ### The Sender Knows The Receiver

-This HIPE assumes that the Sender knows the Receiver's DID and, within the DIDDoc for that DID, the key to use for the Receiver's Agent.
-How the Sender knows the DID and key to send the message is not defined within this HIPE - that is a higher level concern.
+This HIPE assumes that the Sender knows the Receiver's DID and, within the DIDDoc for that DID, the keyname to use for the Receiver's Agent.
+How the Sender knows the DID and keyname to send the message is not defined within this HIPE - that is a higher level concern.

-The Receiver's DID may be a public or pairwise DID, and may be on a Public Ledger or a microledger.
+The Receiver's DID MAY be a public or pairwise DID, and MAY be on a Public Ledger or a microledger.

 ## Example: Domain and DIDDoc